PatrickMaiyer/Portapack_Wiki/Analog-TV-Receiver.md

 It is important to manually adjust the amplification settings for improved picture contrast, since this is an amplitude-modulated signal and an automatic gain control is not yet implemented in software.

-This app does not yet support SSTV.
+This app does not yet support NTSC, or SSTV.

 ## References: